alaasmagi/flight-booking-app/README.md

 ## Design choices

 ### Database
 I went for a simple approach by keeping data offline using SQLite.
 I tried to make database as minimal as possible by keeping things uncomplicated and the number of entities minimal.
+For IDs I went for classic integer approach because database operations with integers are faster and more optimal than with UUID or GUID.
 For seat class I like to use enums, because the values are set strongly and there is less chance of a mistake to occur.
 Each flight has a fligh-specific fee and seat has an extra fee.
 Extra fee depends on the class of the seat.
 And the total price of the journey is the sum of flight fee and seat(s') fee(s).

 ### Backend
 Even though it's my first time writing Java and Spring Boot web app, I took the challenge and found that there is some similarities between Spring Boot and my current tech stack involving mostly the world of .NET.
 Java has JPAs, which were useful, so I used them and it made communication with DB a lot easier (almost as easy as with .NET Entity Framework).
 The overall design approach (controllers, DB entities, services) is the same I use always for my web applications.
 It keeps things untangled and relatively easy.